codefellows-seattle-javascript-401d19/34-priority-queue-and-2d-arrays/lab-rob/README.md

 ### `priority-queue.js`

-*NOTE:* This priority queue will always dequeue a value with the highest priority, but that doesn't necesarrily mean it will dequeue the first enqueued item with that priority, in the case where there are multiple items with the same priority.
+*NOTE:* This priority queue will always dequeue a value with the highest priority, but that doesn't necessarily mean it will dequeue the first enqueued item with that priority, in the case where there are multiple items with the same priority.
+If you need that functionality, use `priority-queue-fifo.js`.

 #### Constructor